Cleveland Police Looking For Cultural Diversity

 Visit city.cleveland.oh.us for more information

-Immigrants Helping Drive A Great Lakes Comeback
+International Newcomers Helping Drive A Great Lakes Comeback

 New study reveals an international talent stream that cities are tapping to replenish lost population and grow the economy

-Soon after earning his doctorate in physics at Case Western Reserve University, Hiroyuki Fujita, a Japanese immigrant, started a company that put his education to work.
+Soon after earning his doctorate in physics at Case Western Reserve University, Hiroyuki Fujita, a Japanese International Newcomer, started a company that put his education to work.
 He had an idea for improving radio frequency coils, a key component in magnetic resonance imaging (MRI) machines that doctors use to peer into the human body.

 What may be less obvious is the broader impact of that specialized talent.
 Today, QED employs more than 150 people in a state of the art manufacturing facility in Mayfield Village.
 Most of its employees are native-born Americans, many with no more than a high school diploma.
 They enjoy good wages and job security at a company that exports 90 percent of its medical devices.